_._ _,-'""`-._

 lxc-usernsexec, MongoDB_Compass, ...

-Even on Ubuntu Server with no desktop apps installed, crun alone is enough — and crun's profile ships with apparmor regardless of whether the crun package is pulled in.
+even on Ubuntu Server with no desktop apps installed, crun alone is enough, and its profile ships with apparmor whether or not the crun package is ever pulled in.

-aa-rootns is a single C file that automates the bypass.
-It self-stages through crun → chrome via re-exec, creates a userns under the second profile (so no cap strip), writes uid/gid maps, launders Permitted → Inheritable → Ambient so the caps survive execv, and then drops you into /bin/bash (or a user-supplied target) inside that userns.
+aa-rootns is a single C file that automates the bypass. it self-stages through crun → chrome via re-exec, creates a userns under the second profile (so no cap strip), writes uid/gid maps, launders Permitted → Inheritable → Ambient so the caps survive execv, and drops you into /bin/bash (or a target you supply) inside that userns.

 np@host:~$ id